cameronstiffler/gsgsim/gamerules.md

-GOON SQUAD GALAXY – FINAL RULES
+GOON SQUAD GALAXY – GAME SIMULATOR RULES

 1. Game Overview
 In Cosmic Horror in Goon Squad Galaxy, each player commands a squad of GOONs—grotesque monsters, alien machines, and freakish leaders—battling for survival across a ruined cosmos.